Athletics at the 1992 Summer Olympics – Men's 200 metres

 The men's 200 metres was an event at the 1992 Summer Olympics in Barcelona, Spain.
 There were 79 participating athletes from 65 nations, with eleven qualifying heats.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Michael Marsh of the United States, the nation's third consecutive and 15th overall victory in the event.
+The event was won by 0.12 seconds by Michael Marsh of the United States, the nation's third consecutive and 15th overall victory in the event.
 The Americans would take a second medal for the third consecutive Games as well, this time with Michael Bates earning bronze.
 The silver medal went to Frankie Fredericks, taking Namibia's first medal in the men's 200 metres.

 Background

 This was the 21st appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 Four of the eight finalists from the 1988 Games returned: bronze medalist Robson da Silva of Brazil, fourth-place finisher Linford Christie of Great Britain, fifth-place finisher Atlee Mahorn of Canada, and sixth-place finisher Gilles Quénéhervé of France.
 Michael Johnson was the favorite coming into the Games; he had won the 1991 World Championship and was ranked #1 in the world in 1990 and 1991.
 He had been beaten in June by Frankie Fredericks of Namibia, however, and teammate Michael Marsh had been only 0.07 seconds behind Johnson at the U.S. trials.
 Before the Games, Johnson came down with food poisoning; while he still competed, he was clearly not at full strength.

 Bahrain, the Central African Republic, Cyprus, Grenada, Mauritania, Namibia, Niger, San Marino, and Togo each made their debut in the event.
 Some former Soviet republics competed as the Unified Team.
 One Yugoslav athlete competed as an Independent Olympic Participant.
 The United States made its 20th appearance, most of any nation, having missed only the boycotted 1980 Games.